scm-manager/scm-manager/docs/en/user/repo/index.md

 - **Import via URL** (Git and Mercurial only): Here the repository is imported from a remote server specified by the remote repository's URL.
 In addition, a username and a password can be provided.
 Furthermore, for Git repositories LFS files can be excluded (if LFS is used in the remote repository).
 - **Import from dump without metadata**: Here a file can be uploaded.
-This may be a simple export from another SCN-Manager instance, or a dump file from another repository:
+This may be a simple export from another SCM-Manager instance, or a dump file from another repository:
   - For Git and Mercurial, this has to be a tar packed file of the "internal" repository (the `.git` or the `.hg` directory).